BIMIB-DISCo/VERSO-UTILITIES/README.md

 # SYNTHETIC DATASETS
 To reproduce the analysis on the 80 simulated datasets via VERSO please go to the folder named: https://github.com/BIMIB-DISCo/VERSO-UTILITIES/tree/main/SYNTHETIC_DATASETS.

+In the subfolder results you can find an RData named inference.RData where the simulated data, ground truth and inferred phylogenetic trees are provided.
+In the scripts main_part1_compute_absolute_error.R and main_part2_compute_phylogenetic_distances.R you can find the code to compute the performance of each method.